A reader writes in, asking:

 A major drawback of brokered CDs relative to directly-issued bank CDs is that brokered CDs cannot be redeemed with the issuer.
 Instead, they must be sold on the secondary market.
 As a result, they will experience the same sort of interest rate risk (i.e., price volatility) that other bonds do.
 That is, if you need to sell your brokered CD prior to maturity and rates have increased significantly since the time at which you bought the CD, it’s likely that you’re going to take a loss on the investment (due to the price decline and the bid/ask spread).

 In contrast, it’s possible to find directly-issued bank CDs that have almost no interest rate risk because they have low penalties for early withdrawal.
-(Ally Bank’s CDs continue to be my best example of CDs like this, but it’s possible that you could find a better deal if you shop around.)

 A second potential drawback is that some brokered CDs are callable, meaning the bank has the option to “call” (i.e., force redemption of) the CD at certain times, stated in the CD contract’s terms.
 This becomes relevant in scenarios in which rates go down after you buy your CD.
 In such cases, the bank will often call the CD, forcing you to reinvest the money at the new lower rates (if you want to keep the money in some sort of fixed-income investment, that is).